 Founder and CEO

-Arjun Panesar is speaker of the following session:
+Arjun Panesar is speaking in the following session:

 Multicare Health System

-Jo Quetsch is speaker of the following session:
+Jo Quetsch is speaking in the following session:

 Chief Social Scientist